 Regular hand-washing is one of the main ways to help prevent the transmission of coronavirus.

-People should use plenty of soap and water to wash their hands for at least 20 seconds, especially after:
+People should use plenty of soap and water to wash their hands for at least

 - traveling on public transport